ben854719/ben854719.github.io/README.md

 - Work on various portfolio projects based on clients’ needs, such as AI, LLM, Generative AI, and Python.

-- Reduce project completion by 20% through efficient data modeling and cleaning utilizing Pandas for CSV files.
+- Increase project completion by 20% through efficient data modeling and cleaning utilizing Pandas for CSV files.

 - Optimize and debug software using C++ and JavaScript to enhance code efficiency by 20%, reduce bug resolution time by 30%, and improve system performance metrics for client projects.